 A sample csv file is provided here for your usage.

 #job-s_variable_input_key_file ,,,, ,,,, #Global,NSIP,HostName,LBSERVER,SNMPTrapDest Global Values,,,, #InstanceGroup,NSIP,HostName,LBSERVER,SNMPTrapDest example_doc,,,, #Instance(s),NSIP,HostName,LBSERVER,SNMPTrapDest 10.xx.xx.xx,,,, <!--NeedCopy-->

 The same file is displayed in Microsoft excel:

 The input files containing the variables values are persisted (with the same file name) in the configuration jobs.
 You can view and edit these input files that you have used and uploaded earlier while creating or editing the configuration jobs.

-12. On the Execute tab, you can choose to execute your job now or schedule it to be executed at a later time.
-You can also choose what action NetScaler MAS should take if the command fails.
+On the Execute tab, you can choose to run your job now or schedule it to be run later.
+You can also choose what action Citrix Application Delivery and Management must take if the command fails.

-After executing your job, you can see the job details by navigating to Networks > Configuration Jobs and select the job you just configured.
-Click on Details and then, click on Execution Summary to see the details of your job.
-Click on the instance to see the Command Logs to see the commands executed on the job.
+After running your job, you can see the job details by navigating to Infrastructure > Configuration > Configuration Jobs and select the job you just configured.
+Click Details and then, click Execution Summary to see the details of your job.
+Click the instance to see the Command Logs to see the commands run on the job.